-- 1. Prior to registration the student must notify the Associate Dean of Nursing in writing (or designee), that he or she wishes to resume progression in the nursing program and requests permission to re-take the appropriate course. - The course must have space available.
+- Prior to registration the student must notify the Director of the Undergraduate Nursing Program of Nursing (or designee) in writing, that he or she wishes to resume progression in the nursing program and requests permission to retake the appropriate course. - The course must have space available.
 Space may be available in the next offering of a course due to attrition, but the availability of space is not guaranteed.
 Available space is allocated according to the following priority: - a.
 Students progressing according to the normal model for their cohort. - Students who interrupted progression for personal reasons not due to probation or dismissal (e.g., students who received a W due to illness or other emergency). - c.
 Students on Program Probation.
 (This includes students readmitted upon petition following dismissal.) - 3.
 Students progressing normally are guaranteed space.
-If there are not enough available seats to accommodate all students in categories 2b and 2c, the Admission and Progression Committee will prioritize students according to its judgment regarding their relative likelihood of success after considering such factors as grades, test scores, clinical performance, and willingness and readiness to undertake remediation activities.
+If there are not enough available seats to accommodate all students in categories 2b and 2c, the Admission and Progression Committee will prioritize students according to their relative likelihood of success after considering such factors as grades, test scores, clinical performance, and willingness and readiness to undertake remediation activities.
 All qualified students in category 2b will be accommodated before any in category 2c.
 If the student's interruption of progression has been for more than one calendar year or if the Admission and Progression Committee otherwise has reason to believe that the student may not be prepared to re-enter the program, the Committee may require reasonable remediation activities as a condition of re-taking a course and/or of resuming normal progression.
 If circumstances merit, reasonable remediation activities may include auditing or re-taking courses already passed.